czue/pegasus-docs/code-structure.md

 This is where the Pegasus examples live.

-In general it is not expected that you'll need to modify much in this module, though feel free to do so!
+In general, it is not expected that you'll need to modify much in this module, though feel free to do so!

 ## The `requirements` folder

-This is where you define your project's Python requrements.
+This is where you define your project's Python requirements.

 Requirements are managed using `pip-tools`.
 For more information on using it see [their documentation](https://github.com/jazzband/pip-tools).